-Presentation on theme: "Tone, Symbol, and Figurative Language"— Presentation transcript:
+Presentation top top theme: "Tone, Symbol, and Figurative Language"— Presentation transcript:

-1 Tone, Symbol, and Figurative LanguagePoetry Analysis 2 Tone, Symbol, and Figurative Language
+1 Tone, Symbol, and also Figurative LanguagePoetry analysis 2 Tone, Symbol, and Figurative Language

-2 Tone For a Lamb Richard Eberhart I saw on the slant hill a putrid lamb, Propped with daisies.
-The sleep looked deep, The face nudged in the green pillow But the guts were out for crows to eat.
-Where’s the lamb?
-Whose tender plaint* Said all for the mute breezes.
-Say he’s in the wind somewhere, Say, there’s a lamb in the daisies. * (complaint; lament) Uses contrast (shift) between life and death, innocence and destruction.
-It is realistic and resigned; its tone is wistful but not pessimistic.
-The speaker is a realist who can also draw some consolation from death.
-Wistful: “Lamb” is associated with youthfulness, innocence, and perhaps in a Christian sense, sacrifice.
-The shock of the word “putrid” is then somewhat softened by “nudged” and “green pillow,” then brought back to the stark realization that the lamb is food for scavengers.
-The second stanza takes a more philosophical view of this stark reality, hoping that the lamb is still “somewhere” in the wind; he is both lying in the field, and will, through natural processes, become part of the daisies that grow there.
+2 Tone because that a Lamb Richard Eberhart I observed on the slant hill a putrid lamb, Propped through daisies.
+The sleep looked deep, The challenge nudged in the eco-friendly pillow but the organs were the end for crows to eat.
+Where’s the lamb? who tender plaint* said all for the mute breezes.
+Say he is in the wind somewhere, Say, there’s a lamb in the daisies. * (complaint; lament) Uses contrast (shift) between life and also death, innocence and destruction.
+It is realistic and also resigned; its tone is wistful but not pessimistic.
+The speak is a realist that can likewise draw some consolation from death.
+Wistful: “Lamb” is connected with youthfulness, innocence, and also perhaps in a Christian sense, sacrifice.
+The shock of the word “putrid” is then rather softened by “nudged” and also “green pillow,” climate brought earlier to the distinct realization the the lamb is food because that scavengers.
+The 2nd stanza take away a more philosophical watch of this stark reality, hoping the the lamb is quiet “somewhere” in the wind; that is both lied in the field, and also will, through natural processes, become part of the daisies that thrive there.

-3 Another poem that is concerned with the natural process of death and that contrasts innocence and destruction.
+3 another poem that is pertained to with the natural process of death and also that contrasts innocence and destruction.
 However, this one has a decidedly grim, perhaps savage tone.
-The lamb may have died in its sleep, but this flower is beheaded and nothing in nature seems to notice.
+The lamb may have died in that sleep, yet this flower is beheaded and nothing in nature appears to notice.
 Even the flower, itself, is not surprised.
-Furthermore, God, the creator of both the flower and the frost, approves.
-The associations of the word “assassin” are terror and violence, and this murderer is not dark, but “blonde” (light) – unexpected?
-The fact that the death is accidental brings no solace, and perhaps adds a level of fear of the random nature of death.
-While the lamb in “For a Lamb” is no less dead, its juxtaposition of life and death suggests a sense of continuation and beauty.
-This poor flower has no such promise.
-Apparently with no surprise Emily Dickinson To any happy Flower The Frost beheads it at its play— In accidental power— The blonde Assassin passes on— The Sun proceeds unmoved To measure off another Day For an Approving God.
+Furthermore, God, the creator that both the flower and also the frost, approves.
+The associations of the word “assassin” space terror and violence, and this murderer is no dark, yet “blonde” (light) – unexpected?
+The truth that the death is inadvertently brings no solace, and perhaps add to a level of are afraid of the arbitrarily nature the death.
+If the lamb in “For a Lamb” is no less dead, its junxtap location of life and also death says a feeling of continuation and also beauty.
+This negative flower has no together promise.
+Supposedly with no surprised Emily Dickinson To any type of happy Flower The Frost beheads it at its play— In inadvertently power— The blonde Assassin overcome on— The sun proceeds unmoved To measure up off an additional Day because that an approving God.

-4 Literal vs. Metaphorical or Allegorical MeaningsDust of Snow Robert Frost The way a crow Shook down on me The dust of snow From a hemlock tree Has given my heart A change of mood And saved some part Of a day I had rued.
-Soft Snow William Blake ( ) I walked abroad in a snowy day; I asked the soft snow with me to play; She played and she melted in all her prime, And the winter called it a dreadful crime.
-First line could be real experience, but it departs from there to metaphorical or allegorical -- snow (symbol of innocence) =personified “she” who invites attention of speaker; she “melts” and “winter” (symbol of age; could = society?) condemns.
-Relates real experience, interaction, change of mood
+4 Literal vs. Metaphorical or Allegorical MeaningsDust of eye Robert Frost The way a crow Shook under on me The dust of eye From a hemlock tree Has provided my love A change of mood and saved some part Of a work I had actually rued.
+Soft eye William Blake ( ) i walked overseas in a snowy day; i asked the soft snow with me to play; She played and also she melted in every her prime, and the winter dubbed it a dreadful crime.
+An initial line could be actual experience, however it departs from over there to metaphorical or allegorical -- eye (symbol of innocence) =personified “she” that invites attention of speaker; she “melts” and also “winter” (symbol that age; can = society?) condemns.
+Relates real experience, interaction, change of the atmosphere

-5 Crossing the Bar Alfred, Lord Tennyson (1809-1892)Night and setting out on the ocean are representative of death; symbols of death.
-The fact that there are signs (sunset, evening star) and that he is called – clearly – to return to the “boundless deep” (eternity) or “home” at the “twilight” and “evening bell” suggests a long life and the “dark” (death) that follows appears part of this plan.
-There is a sense of assurance of peace here.
-The speaker asks for no lamentation or sadness, and to “embark” suggests a journey rather than an end.
-The speaker expresses hope to see his (a sense of familiarity) “Pilot face to face” (closeness) after death.
-Expresses Tennyson’s belief in immortality and its tone is joyous.
-Sunset and evening star, And one clear call for me!
-And may there be no moaning of the bar, When I put out to sea.
-But such a tide as moving seems asleep, Too full for sound and foam, When that which drew from out the boundless deep Turns again home!
-Twilight and evening bell, And after that the dark!
-And may there be no sadness of farewell, When I embark; For though from out our bourn of Time and Place The flood may bear me far, I hope to see my Pilot face to face When I have crossed the bar.
+5 Crossing the Bar Alfred, lord Tennyson (1809-1892)Night and setting out top top the s are representative that death; signs of death.
+The truth that there are indications (sunset, evening star) and that he is referred to as – plainly – to go back to the “boundless deep” (eternity) or “home” at the “twilight” and also “evening bell” suggests a lengthy life and the “dark” (death) that follows appears component of this plan.
+Over there is a sense of assurance of peace here.
+The speak asks for no lamentation or sadness, and to “embark” suggests a journey fairly than one end.
+The speaker expresses expect to check out his (a feeling of familiarity) “Pilot challenge to face” (closeness) after ~ death.
+Expresses Tennyson’s belief in immortality and also its tone is joyous.
+Sunset and also evening star, and one clear contact for me! and may there be no moaning of the bar, once I placed out to sea.
+But such a tide as moving seems asleep, Too complete for sound and foam, once that which drew from the end the boundless deep transforms again home!
+Twilight and also evening bell, and also after the the dark! and also may there be no sadness of farewell, as soon as I embark; for though from the end our bourn the Time and also Place The flood might bear me far, i hope to see my Pilot face to confront When I have crossed the bar.

-6 Hint: If you are asked to compare two poems, do not spend time fully explicating both in your essay.
-Start with a two-column list or a Venn diagram and to find a starting point.
-In your essay, discuss the similarities and differences – but focus MORE on the differences.
+6 Hint: If you are asked to compare 2 poems, perform not spend time totally explicating both in her essay.
+Begin with a two-column list or a Venn diagram and also to find a starting point.
+In her essay, discuss the similarities and also differences – however focus much more on the differences.